Kristoffer0202/itu-sdse-project/README.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
+│
+├── .dvc               <- Open-source license if one is chosen │
+├── .github            <- Github Actions Workflow
+│
 ├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
 ├── models             <- Trained and serialized models, model predictions, or model summaries